mdfriday/obsidian-friday-plugin/README.md

 5. **Deploy**
 	- When you’re ready to publish, you can deploy your site with a single click.
 	- Your site will be live within minutes, with options to further manage and update it.

-## Getting Support

-We’re here to help!
-Here’s how to reach us:

-- **Submit an Issue**: If you encounter any issues, feel free to open an issue on our [GitHub Repository](https://github.com/mdfriday/obsidian-friday-plugin/issues).
-- **Email Support**: You can also contact us via email at [support@mdfriday.com](mailto:support@mdfriday.com).
-Please note that while we strive to respond promptly, replies may not be immediate.

 ## What’s Next